jtxi123/CaeliA-Device/README.md

 setLedState: Force LEDs on(2)/off(0)/warning_level(1)
 setWarnings: Define warning and danger levels
 autoCalibration: turn the autocalibration mode on=true or off=false
-version: the device will respond with the uptime and the version number
+status: the device will respond with the uptime and the version number and uptime.
+If the name of a conficuration variable is added it will show its value
 updateFirmware: the device will load new firmware from the host and filedescriptor parameters
 ```